nfrank6-depaul/tiny-tackers/README.md

 tiny-tackers/
 │
+├── data/                            # Where the results of human runs reside ├── graveyard/                       # Where all the things I tried that didn't work out ended up.
+Feel free to use or modify to make a more robust agent
-├── data/                            # Where the results of human runs reside ├── gym_sailing_environments/        # Where my custom environments and Gabo-Tor's environment reside ├── metrics/                         # Where the results of your model training runs resides ├── models/                          # Where you can store saved trained PPO models
+├── gym_sailing_environments/        # Where my custom environments and Gabo-Tor's environment reside ├── metrics/                         # Where the results of your model training runs resides ├── models/                          # Where you can store saved trained PPO models